Exploiting Supply Chain Interdependencies for Stock Return Prediction: A Full-State Graph Convolutional LSTM: Introduction

+For instance, statistical models like autoregressive models (AR), vector autoregression models (VAR), autoregressive integrated moving average models (ARIMA) \cite{7046047}, and heterogeneous autoregressive models (HAR) \cite{har_paper}, in conjunction with multivariate linear regression models \cite{BINI20161248}, are commonly used as benchmarks to be compared with more sophisticated approaches.
+In fact, with the increasing prevalence of ML and deep learning (DL) models, these sophisticated approaches are becoming more common tools for financial predictions, as researchers seek alternatives to traditional statistical methods that may better capture complex, non-linear patterns in financial data \cite{Zhang_2023}.
+Researchers have been using these techniques in recent years to replicate the success seen in other areas of research, such as natural language processing and image processing.

+However, predicting financial time series poses a unique challenge: compared to ML tasks mentioned above, there is no absolute or objective ``ground truth'' for the stock price.
+The value of a stock is ultimately determined by the collective beliefs and expectations of all market participants.
+These beliefs and expectations can be influenced by a wide range of factors, including economic conditions, company performance, news events, and investor sentiment \cite{EFFICIENTCAPITALMARKETS}.
+Therefore, while predicting stock prices, the ultimate goal is to uncover hidden information from the market to produce excess returns from setting up appropriate investment strategies.

-To our knowledge, so far no research has been done on predicting explicit stock return by combining both the temporal feature from the price and the spatial feature of value chain data.
-In particular, we introduce the so-called LSTM-GCN model, combining LSTM and Graph Convolutional Network (GCN) such that topological information can be extracted from value chain data through the use of graph models.
-We use the value chain data to construct an undirected graph where each node is a stock and the historical price movements of single stocks are node features.
-For each snapshot of the graph, we apply GCN to extract spatial information.
-The time series of the spatial information is then put into LSTM layers to extract the temporal information.
-Our model differs from the models proposed by \cite{Chen152} that we apply GCN for feature extraction on all inputs (last cell state, last hidden state, and current node features) of the LSTM cell.
-In Section \ref{results}, we show that better performance can be achieved when applying GCN on all inputs of LSTM cell instead of on the node features only.
+To the best of our knowledge, no prior research has combined temporal features from stock price data with spatial features derived from value chain networks to predict explicit stock returns.
+In this work, we apply a Full State Graph Convolutional LSTM (FS-GCLSTM) model that integrates LSTM and Graph Convolutional Network (GCN) components.
+The GCN is used to capture topological relationships from value chain data, modeled as an undirected graph in which each node represents a stock and node features correspond to historical price movements.
+For each temporal snapshot, GCN layers extract spatial information across the graph.
+The resulting sequence of spatial representations is then fed into LSTM layers to capture temporal dependencies.
+Our approach differs from that of \cite{Chen152} in a key architectural detail: we apply GCNs not only to node features but also to all inputs of the LSTM cell, including the previous hidden and cell states.
+As shown in Section \ref{results}, this design leads to improved prediction performance compared to applying GCNs solely on the node features.